AccelByte/accelbyte-csharp-sdk/README.md

 ```

 ## Operation with Generic Response
-Since 0.28, C# Server SDK enable overloaded `ParseOperation` method with generic data type that applies to almost all operations with response model which has one or more object data type in it.
+Since 0.28, C# Extend SDK enable overloaded `ParseOperation` method with generic data type that applies to almost all operations with response model which has one or more object data type in it.
 For example:
 ```csharp
 using AccelByte.Sdk.Api.Cloudsave.Model;